R3DRUN3/codex-unchained/README.md

 ## Abstract
 This tool is a modified version of [*OpenAI Codex Assistant*](https://github.com/openai/codex), with the sandboxing features removed.
-As a result this AI agent is fully unchained: complete access to the host filesyste, networking etc.
+As a result this AI agent is fully unchained: complete access to the host filesystem, networking etc.
 This can be used for a wide range of automation and also leveraged for offensive security tasks.

 > [!CAUTION]